Lára Jóhannsdóttir: Research

 Lára's research involves, in the broadest sense, corporate sustainability, corporate social responsibility (CSR), in particular focusing on the role and responsibility of financial institution, such as insurance companies, responsible investments, environmental and climate change issues as well as Arctic affairs.
 The title of her doctoral dissertation is “Nordic non-life insurers’ interest in, and response to, environmental issues” (in Icelandic "Áhugi og framlag norrænna skaðatryggingafélaga til lausna umhverfislegra vandamála").
 The research builds on interview data from 80 directors and specialists from 16 insurance companies, working in the Åland Islands, the Faroe Islands, Iceland, Denmark, Finland, Norway, and Sweden.
 Each individual company is amongst the 2-4 biggest insurance companies in their home country.
 The research revealed considerable differences between case groups, e.g., insurance companies in island communities, versus those in Denmark, Finland, Norway and Sweden, as to measures and lack of measures, positions on environmental affairs, and factors enabling or hindering the companies from coming to grips with environmental affairs.

 Lára participate in a collaborative project on Arctic studies, the Fulbright Arctic Initiative (FAI), from 2018 to 2019, the Fulbright Institute's flagship for Arctic research.
 This involved an 18-month project, with the participation of 16 scholars and scientists from the Arctic Council states, under supervision of two lead scholars.
 Two workgroups were operating, each with its own scope of emphasis, namely resilient societies and sustainable economies.
 Lára participated in the latter group.
 Lára's research project involved the role of insurance companies in economic development in the Arctic region.
 During the project, Lára lived and engaged in research at Dartmouth College in New Hampshire, USA.

+In 2021, with the influence of COVID-19, Lára and David proposed effective measures that can mitigate potential risks in a future pandemic around the world.